mjsalerno/UnoBot/README.md

         webIRCPasswd - the password of WEBIRC connection

+        aiNickSrvPasswd - password to authenticate against NICKSERV for the uno AI

+        aiServerPasswd - the password for IRC server for the uno AI

+        aiWebIRCPasswd - the password of WEBIRC connection for the uno AI

 ## Usage

 Once the bot has connected you can type any of the following commands.